gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/testing.rst

 An example banking app is available in the `Gini Bank SDK <https://github.com/gini/gini-mobile-android/tree/main/bank-sdk>`_ repository called ``example-app``.

-You can use the same Gini Health API client credentials in the example banking app as in your app, if not otherwise specified.
+You can use the same Gini Merchant API client credentials in the example banking app as in your app, if not otherwise specified.

-Development Gini Health API client credentials
+Development Gini Merchant API client credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to test using the Gini Bank SDK's example banking app, you will need to use development client credentials in